liflab/beepbeep-3-book/markdown/palettes/README.md

 In a nutshell, building a GUI in Java involves creating what are called *components*, such as windows (`JFrame`), buttons (`JButton`), sliders (`JSlider`), and defining the placement and properties of these various elements.
 Some of these components are sensitive to user input and other actions, and generate various kinds of objects called *events*: for example, pressing a button generates an instance of an <!--\index{ActionEvent@\texttt{ActionEvent}} \texttt{ActionEvent}-->`ActionEvent`<!--/i--> containing information about the click (the position of the mouse, a reference to the button that was clicked, etc.).
 Similarly, moving the cursor of a slider generates an instance of a `ChangeEvent`.

-In order for a program to react to user input, one must *register* an object implementing the `EventListener` interface (or one of its descendants).
+In order for a program to react to user input, one must *register* an object implementing the `EventListener` interface (or one of its descendents).
 Hence, to react to a click on some `JButton` instance `b`, one would call `b.addActionListener(a)`, where `a` is an arbitrary object that implements the `ActionListener` interface.
 Such an object must have a method called `actionPerformed`, which receives an `ActionEvent` as its argument.
 It is up to the code of this method to perform the actions required by the program for this specific button click.

 You may notice that the terminology used by the Swing library is very close to some core BeepBeep concepts.
 GUI components generate *events* at various moments in the execution of a program, depending on the interaction with the user.
 It would be natural to see such components as `Source`s, and to try and connect them to other BeepBeep processors.
 This is precisely the purpose of the *Widgets* palette, which provides an object called <!--\index{ListenerSource@\texttt{ListenerSource}} \texttt{ListenerSource}-->`ListenerSource`<!--/i--> allowing the user to turn a Swing UI component into a BeepBeep event source.